 Philadelphia, PA 19102

 Formed by the Supreme Court, the Pennsylvania Commission on Judicial Independence is dedicated to fostering a better understanding of the role of the courts.
 Created in response to a nationwide pattern of attacks on the courts and judicial rulings, the commission raises public awareness of the importance of a strong, independent judiciary in a free society.
 It promotes the teaching of civics and monitors threats on judicial independence in Pennsylvania and around the nation.
 The commission is comprised of 10 members who are appointed by the Supreme Court.
 Current members include state and federal judges, law professors, lawyers and the public.

 601 Commonwealth Ave.

 The Investment Advisory Board coordinates the investment policy for four, non-tax supported, court-related boards: the Disciplinary Board, the Continuing Legal Education Board, the Pennsylvania Lawyers Fund for Client Security and the Board of Law Examiners.
 The panel is made up of eight appointed members who are experienced in areas of finance and investment.

 The Advisory Council on Elder Justice in the Courts was established to advise the Office of Elder Justice in the Courts regarding the implementation of the Elder Law Task Force’s Report and Recommendations.
-The Advisory Council also serves as a liaison to the executive and legislative branches of state government and communicates with the Administrative Office of Pennsylvania Courts and the Supreme Court of Pennsylvania about the implementation of the Task Force’s recommendations and other matters involving elder justice.
+The Advisory Council collaborates with the executive and legislative branches of state government and communicates with the Administrative Office of Pennsylvania Courts and the Supreme Court of Pennsylvania about the implementation of the Task Force’s recommendations and other matters involving elder justice.
 The Advisory Council is made up of 24 members with wide-ranging expertise in elder justice.
 Learn More

 The Interbranch Commission for Gender, Racial and Ethnic Fairness